How does the optimizer implicitly bias the model merging loss landscape?: The optimizer's implicit bias on linear interpolation

-\textbf{Data augmentation.} Data augmentation can likewise be viewed as injecting stochasticity into the optimization process: by applying random transformations to the data, the effective gradient covariance $\Sigma_\mathcal{A}$ changes, introducing additional variance beyond minibatch sampling.
-Previous work has argued that augmentation acts as a form of implicit regularization and invariance enforcement~\citep{hernandezgarcia2020dataaugmentationinsteadexplicit,yun2019cutmixregularizationstrategytrain}, with recent perspectives interpreting augmentation as an additional source of optimization noise~\citep{hanin2021dataaugmentationaffectsoptimization}.
-Our results in \Cref{fig:acc_gain_bs_aug} (right) show that augmentation not only improves single-model accuracy but also retains merging effectiveness.
-Interestingly, even without augmentation, a sufficiently large learning rate can yield positive merging gains, though this effect is not universal (\Cref{fig:acc_gain_aug}).
-Overall, augmentation-induced noise complements the minibatch noise and learning-rate noise, shaping solutions that are both stronger individually and compatible when merged.
+\textbf{Augmentation.} Data augmentation can also be viewed as injecting stochasticity into the optimization process.
+By applying random transformations to the input, the gradient covariance $\Sigma_\mathcal{A}$ incorporates additional variance beyond minibatch sampling.
+Previous work interprets augmentation as a form of implicit regularization~\citep{hernandezgarcia2020dataaugmentationinsteadexplicit}, or as an additional source of optimization noise~\citep{hanin2021dataaugmentationaffectsoptimization}. \Cref{fig:acc_gain_bs_mom_aug} (c) show that augmentation not only improves single-model accuracy but also retains merging effectiveness.
+And even without augmentation, a larger learning rate can yield positive merging gains.
+Augmentation induced noise complements the minibatch and learning rate noises, shaping the local and global loss landscape of merged models.